cialoo/ATM_Simulator/README.md

 ## Fourth commit
 Repair of leading zeros in PIN. <br>
 Fixing the rounding of amounts when depositing and withdrawing funds to an account.
+## Fifth commit
+Adding an option to delete the account with withdrawal of funds from the account.